AriFordsham/GHCWiki/plugins/type-checker.md

   messages that result from type checking, along the lines of error reflection in Idris.

+- At the moment there is not a very clear relationship between plugins and [hooks](ghc/hooks).
+It might be nice to unify the two approaches, but they have quite different design goals.

 ## Reactions from community

+**N.B.** These comments refer to an earlier version of this page, prior to the implementation of the proposal.

 **Richard:** I really like the use of an existential type variable.